Study: The Most Socially Equitable Cities in the U.S.

-We used four sources to develop our neighborliness score: volunteering rate, crime rate, proportion of homeless who are sheltered, and immigrant friendliness.
-After transforming each item into a 0-100 value, we averaged all four to get the neighborliness score.
+We used three sources to develop our neighborliness score: crime rate, proportion of homeless who are sheltered, and immigrant friendliness.
+After transforming each item into a 0-100 value, we averaged all three to get the neighborliness score.

 Unsheltered homelessness has risen over the last five years as the number of emergency beds and transitional housing units has declined.
-More than half a million Americans were homeless in 2019, and 37% were unsheltered, meaning they were staying on the street, in abandoned buildings, or in similarly inhospitable places.
-While only 13% of the U.S. population is African American, 40% of the homeless population is.
+More than half a million Americans were homeless in 2020, and 39% were unsheltered, meaning they were staying on the street, in abandoned buildings, or in similarly inhospitable places.
+Despite making up just 13% of the U.S. population, 39% of the homeless population is African American.

 We used the New American Economy (NAE) Cities Index to measure a city’s friendliness to immigrants.
 The Index looks at numerous factors in each city that affect immigrants, such as language support, immigrant-focused government and community services, and anti-wage-theft laws, along with the median income immigrants earn, their naturalization rate, and much more.